MJoseph1234/claiku/README.md

 A CLI Haiku assistant
 ***

-**Claiku** helps you write haikus by counting and showing the number of syllables in each line of your poem.
+**Claiku** helps you write haikus from the command line by counting and showing the number of syllables in each line of your poem.

 ![](long_haiku.gif)